You can find this document as PDF here.

 SELECT LOWER(REPLACE(trx_state, " ", "_")) AS state, count(*) AS cnt from information_schema.INNODB_TRX GROUP BY state

-If you have put this in place we can run the fpmmm agent for a first test:
+If you have put all this in place you can run the FromDual Performance Monitor agent for a first test:

-If the agent returns "1" then it seems to work correctly… Have a look at the fpmmm agent log (/var/log/fpmmm/fpmmm.log) as well for hidden problems.
+If the agent returns "1" then it seems to work correctly… Have a look at the FromDual Performance Monitor log file (/var/log/fpmmm/fpmmm.log) as well for hidden problems.
 If you do not see there any message it should have worked correctly.

-Then you should see the first data arriving in the Zabbix Monitor.
+Then you should see the first data arriving in our Zabbix Monitor.

-To see your performance data go to the following web-site: support.fromdual.com/fpmmm and log in with the credentials we provide you.
+To see your performance data go to our web-site: support.fromdual.com/mpm and log in with the credentials we provided you.

-Then go to to Monitoring → Latest data and choose the right Group and Host (it may take some time until Zabbix recognizes a new agent (up to a minute) and displays its data correctly).
+Then go to Monitoring → Latest data and choose the right Group and Host.
+It may take some time until Zabbix recognizes a new agent (up to a minute) and displays its data correctly.

-If they have arrived you can continue sending your data to the fpmmm MaaS Service.
+If the first data have arrived correctly you can continue sending your data to our FromDual Performance Monitor MaaS Service.
 If not please get in contact with us for finding the problem.

 If everything works correctly you can include the agent into the crontab (of the mysql user):